web-infra-dev/modern.js/website/builder/src/en/guide/advanced/hmr.md

 ## Live reloading vs Hot reloading

-- Live reloading: After modifying the file, Webpack recompiles and forces a browser refresh, which is a global (application-wide) refresh, equivalent to `window.location.reload()`.
+- Live reloading: After modifying the file, webpack recompiles and forces a browser refresh, which is a global (application-wide) refresh, equivalent to `window.location.reload()`.
-- Hot reloading: After modifying the file, Webpack recompiles the corresponding module and remembers the state of the application when it is refreshed, thus enabling a partial refresh, i.e. hot update.
+- Hot reloading: After modifying the file, webpack recompiles the corresponding module and remembers the state of the application when it is refreshed, thus enabling a partial refresh, i.e. hot update.

 DevServer provides two configuration items, [hot](/en/api/config-tools.html#hot) and [liveReload](/en/api/config-tools.html#livereload), to control how updates are made.
 When both hot and liveReload are open, DevServer will attempt to use hot mode (HMR) first, and will degrade to reloading the page if the HMR update fails.